Father's Day Fatal: Popular Route 9W Deli Owner Killed When PIP Tree Falls On Pickup

 Anthony Apostolico, the 48-year-old owner of The Italian Food Center in West Haverstraw, was a passenger in a pickup truck that was smashed by a falling tree on the northbound parkway near Exit 16 in Stony Point, authorities said.

-The tree fell from the east side shoulder, slicing the pickup containing the three family members from Chester, NY, in two, they said.
+The tree fell from the east side shoulder, slicing the pickup containing the three family members from Chester, NY, in two.

 The northbound PIP was closed for nearly four hours between Exit 15 (Route 210/Gate Hill Road) and Exit 16 (Lake Welch Drive) following the accident at mile marker 29.7 around 4 p.m.